 What are CBD Extracts and Pastes?

-CBD Extracts are extracts from the plants that produce Cannabidiol (CBD), hemp and Cannabis.
+CBD Extracts are extracts from the plants (hemp and Cannabis) that produce Cannabidiol (CBD).
 There are several different types of CBD Extracts, the most popular being CBD Isolates and CBD Paste.

 How are CBD Extracts Different from CBD Oil?